fsossai/jacobi-hybrid/jacobi-one-sided/benchmarks/README.md

-This folder contains only job files and scripts to extensively benchmark either the pure and the hybrid version of the Jacobi.
+This folder contains only job files and scripts to extensively benchmark both the pure and the hybrid version of the Jacobi.

 ## Overview